ArmanGolmakan/Book-Search-Tool/Answer to technical questions.md

 -Add more test cases.
--Fetch more than only 20 entries from API and spread the results into multiple pages (1,2,3,...n) -Add more sorting options.
+-Fetch more than only 20 entries from API and spread the results into multiple pages (1,2,3,...n)

+-Add more sorting options.

 -Introduce Advanced Search, where user can filter results by genre, publisher, language, etc.

--Add voice search option: allow user to search for books by using speech-to-text feature -Work more on design and accessibility of application
+-Add voice search option: allow user to search for books by using speech-to-text feature.

+-Work more on design and accessibility of application

 2)